GOCDB/gocdb/lib/Authentication/README.md

 Authentication Abstraction Framework
 ===================================
+This file is best viewed using a browser-plugin for markdown `.md` files.

 This Authentication package/framework provides generic abstractions and some selected implementations to support different authentication mechanisms such as x509, SAML and un/pw authentication.
 It is reusable in other php projects.
 All objects are defined within a namespace